nelssec/qualys-ado/README.md

-# Qualys Azure DevOps Extension
+# Qualys Security Scanner for Azure DevOps

-Azure DevOps extension for integrating Qualys security scanning into your CI/CD pipelines using the QScanner CLI.
+Integrate Qualys vulnerability scanning into your Azure Pipelines using the QScanner CLI.

 ## Features

-- **Container Security Scanning** - Scan Docker images for OS and application vulnerabilities
+- **Container Security Scanning**: Scan Docker images for OS and application vulnerabilities
-- **Software Composition Analysis (SCA)** - Scan code dependencies for known vulnerabilities
+- **Software Composition Analysis (SCA)**: Scan code dependencies for known vulnerabilities
+- **Secrets Detection**: Find exposed credentials, API keys, and tokens in your code
-- **Policy-Based Gating** - Use centralized Qualys policies to control build pass/fail
+- **Policy-Based Gating**: Use centralized Qualys policies to control build pass/fail
-- **SBOM Generation** - Generate Software Bill of Materials in SPDX or CycloneDX format
+- **SBOM Generation**: Generate Software Bill of Materials in SPDX or CycloneDX format
-- **SARIF Reports** - Publish results to Azure DevOps code scanning
+- **SARIF Reports**: Publish results to Azure DevOps code scanning

 ## Installation

 ### From Visual Studio Marketplace

 1. Go to your Azure DevOps organization
-2. Navigate to **Organization Settings → Extensions**
+2. Navigate to **Organization Settings > Extensions**
 3. Click **Browse Marketplace**
 4. Search for "Qualys Security Scanner"
 5. Click **Get it free** and install to your organization

-### From VSIX File (Private)
+### From VSIX File

-1. Go to **Organization Settings → Extensions**
+1. Go to **Organization Settings > Extensions**
 2. Click **Upload extension**
 3. Upload the `.vsix` file

 ## Setup

-### 1. Get Qualys Credentials
+### 1. Get Qualys Access Token

-You can authenticate using either method:

-**Option A: Access Token (Recommended)**
 1. Log into the Qualys portal
-2. Navigate to **Container Security → Configuration → Access Token**
+2. Navigate to **Container Security > Configuration > Access Token**
 3. Copy the access token

-**Option B: Username/Password**
-1. Use your Qualys platform username and password
-2. The extension will automatically exchange these for an access token

 ### 2. Create a Service Connection

-1. In Azure DevOps, go to **Project Settings → Service connections**
+1. In Azure DevOps, go to **Project Settings > Service connections**
 2. Click **New service connection**
 3. Select **Qualys API Connection**
-4. Choose authentication method:
-   - **Access Token**: Enter your token from Container Security
+4. Enter your **Access Token** from Container Security
-   - **Username/Password**: Enter your Qualys credentials
 5. Select your **Pod** (region: US1, CA1, EU1, etc.)
 6. Give it a name (e.g., "QualysConnection")
 7. Click **Save**